 Know what you should avoid like the plague

-Let’s begin with the obvious: too much alcohol and office party do not mix.
+Although you might feel as Absolutely Fabulous as Patsy and Eddie after a few drinks, too much alcohol and office party do not mix.
 Period.
-Usually, the booze is flowing free at these events, but that doesn’t mean you should accept each and every glass the waiter offers you, mainly if you’re not used to drinking.
-Stay in control.
+Usually, the booze flows free at these events, but that doesn’t mean you should accept each glass the waiter offers you.
 Although it is called a party, don’t forget you’re still in your working environment.
-Maybe a couple of glasses can help you loosen up, but it’s only a step away from making a fool of yourself.
-There’s a thin line between merry and drunk, and you should never, ever, cross that line at the Office Christmas party or you may end up having an argument with that annoying co-worker you can stand, dancing and singing on the stage or tables and, God forbid, removing some items of clothing or making a pass at your boss!
-In the USA, 33% of workers admitted having had sex with colleagues at or after the company’s party.
-This kind of “team bonding” is an absolute NO-GO, unless you want to become the centre of all gossips.
+There’s a thin line between merry and drunk, and you shouldn't make a fool of yourself at the office Christmas party.
+Too many drinks and you may end up telling that annoying co-worker you can stand him or her, singing on the tables and, God forbid, removing some items of clothing and making a pass at your boss!
+Bridget Jones can tell you a thing or two about this.

 Be aware of what you post on social media.
-Embarrassing photos of your colleagues should not be posted on Instagram or Facebook, as much as you think it would be fun.
+Embarrassing photos of that colleague on the floor with smudged makeup and drinking from the bottle stolen from the waiter shouldn't end up on Instagram or Facebook, as much as you think it would be fun.
 Respect the privacy and image of your co-workers and your company.

-Having said all that, we hope you relax, but not too much, have fun, but not too much either, and have a great party!
+Having said all that, we hope you have fun, but not too much, and have a great party!

 Photo via Shutterstock